 You must have non-domestic contract and be:

-- on an existing fixed price contract that has a price fix date on or after 1st December 2021
+- On an existing fixed price contract that has a price fix date on or after 1st December 2021

 - Signing a new fixed price contract

-- on a deemed/out of contract contract
+- On a deemed/out of contract contract

 Your business should also be able to prove that at least 50% of its revenue is being generated from UK-based activity within one of the eligible SIC code sectors.